MobileSocialXD/ml-app-challenge/README.md

 ___

 **SCENARIO: The client passes a refresh parameter**
-GIVEN the call is made with a `refresh=true` header parameter
+GIVEN the call is made with a `x-refresh:true` header parameter
 AND the client has previously called the service successfully
 WHEN the client sends the request
 THEN the data should be flushed from the cache, retrieved from file and returned as JSON Payload in the response.